Who do you run to?

 There is a popular saying, "A problem shared is a problem halved."
 A problem shared might be magnified if it's not shared with the right people.
 It can even be prolonged when you share with the wrong people.

-The woman of Shunammite would have lost her chances of bringing her son back to life if she had shared with people in her household or town.
+The Shunammite woman would have lost her chances of bringing her son back to life if she had shared with people in her household or town.
 She would have lost her opportunity if she had left with the servant just as the prophet instructed.

 It's important that you prayerfully enquire from God the kind of people you need to share whatever needs to be shared if there is a need for it.
 It is also crucial to seek God first.
 Always direct your fears, worries, and apprehensions to God.